In the same section

-DemandFlex brings together the expertise of three research centers of ULB (BEAMS for the technical aspects, the Centre de Droit Public for the legal aspects, et ECARES for the economic aspects) to analyse and evaluate the technical, legal and economic solutions to foster an active role for electricity demand in the Belgian electricity system.
+DemandFlex combines the expertise of three research centers at ULB: BEAMS (Ecole polytechnique de Bruxelles) for technical insights, the Centre de Droit Public et Social (Faculté de Droit) for legal analysis, and ECARES (Solvay School of Economics) for economic evaluation.
+Together, these centers analyze and assess technical, legal, and economic solutions to promote a more active role for electricity demand within the Belgian electricity system.

 The ongoing transformation of the electricity system provides the motivation for the project.
 Increased penetration of renewable sources of electricity, including decentralized sources, the development of storage and automated demand management, as well as the increasing electrification of road transport and heating all raise challenges (and opportunities) for the traditional electricity system model where supply adjusts to demand.